Contents

 Understanding and manipulating surface properties such as wettability, adhesion, and corrosion resistance are essential for optimizing processes, enhancing product quality, and ensuring operational efficiency.

-We use the important surface properties below to understand the behavior of Mining and Metals products and improve their quality.
+We use the following surface properties to understand the behavior of Mining and Metals products and improve their quality.

 Chapter 2: Contact Angle Measurement